simple-last-fm-scrobbler/sls/IssueSummary.md

 ##FEATURES

+* [212](https://github.com/tgwizard/sls/issues/212) Users want to be able to heart tracks or love tracks with last.fm
 * [200](https://github.com/tgwizard/sls/issues/200) Users want all supported apps Shown in Enabled Apps and Users want to Control All Scrobbling Apps.
 * [150](https://github.com/tgwizard/sls/issues/150) Users want to see user profile on the app and all (or many) recent scrobbles
 * [127](https://github.com/tgwizard/sls/issues/127) Users want a podcast/ebook filter option